 If you get a lot of chargebacks, we may reach out to you to find out why: since such things can be predicated on patron satisfaction.

 Fraud is another matter.
-We do not defend against fraud: a card has been stolen and then money was stolen by way of that card.
+We do not defend against fraud: a card has been stolen, and then money was stolen by way of that card.
 Our Trust and Safety team, working in tandem with Stripe’s teams, do our best to filter out these.
-When a card looks suspicious, any payment with that card will be blocked simply to avoid the need to make a refund in the future.
-It can be blocked because it looks like the cardholder is in a different country (from where the card is issued) or because it looks as if the card has been used for too many suspicious activities recently.
+When a card seems suspicious, any payment with that card will be blocked simply to avoid the need to make a refund in the future.
+It can be blocked because it seems like the cardholder is in a different country (from where the card is issued) or because it seems as if it has been used for too many suspicious activities recently.

 Sometimes fraud refunds can put your account into the negative.
-We do our best to avoid this situation, but it is a reality of doing business on the internet where identities and data are fluid.
+We do our best to avoid this situation, but it is a reality of online business where identities and data are fluid.

 Patreon will refund our portion of the purchase (the Patreon fee, any credit card fees, etc.) to the owner of the stolen credit card.
 The creator is obliged for their portion as well, returning it to the rightful card holder.
 To be clear: that money was stolen and passed along under an illegal pretence.
-It does not belong to the patron, nor to the creator.
+It does not belong to the patron or the creator.
 It belongs to the cardholder.

 The funds are removed from the creator’s balance.
-If there are not enough funds in the account, there will be a negative balance.
+There will be a negative balance if there are insufficient funds in the account.
 Patreon does not reimburse based on fraud.
 Your account will zero out from future pledges and then return to normal.

 What can you do to avoid fraud refunds?

-While some users of stolen cards try to look very legitimate, many have a certain look or feel about them.
+While some stolen card users try to appear legitimate, many have a certain feeling about them.
 A fraudster will often pledge high above your highest reward tier (or at least pledge into your highest tier).
 This makes them appear too expensive to get rid of.
-You find a £500 pledge or a £1,000 pledge: you'll think, “Ooooo”!
-Not, “Ewww”!
-As flattering as it may seem, they are not pledging to get you more money (even stolen money) but rather to get your creations for free.
+As flattering as it may seem, they are not pledging to get you more money (even stolen money) but to get your creations for free.
 They know they will be caught, but they will take all the advantage and time they can get.
 It’s costing them nothing.

 This is your account.
 This is online.
 You can block.
 If something feels off, you owe it to yourself to block.
-You may want to consider the lost income, but that shouldn’t be the first thing or last point in the discussion.
+You may want to consider the lost income, but that shouldn’t be the discussion’s first or last point.
 If it saves you more lost income in the future, it may be wiser to block now.

-If you block to protect yourself, please do consider reporting the account to Trust and Safety in order to protect others as well.
-If we end up blocking the patron then no one will get a negative balance!
+If you block to protect yourself, please consider reporting the account to Trust and Safety to protect others.
+If we end up blocking the patron, no one will get a negative balance!